-The fate of the planet is at stake, and you are along for the ride in the incredibly immersive, larger-than-life battle to the finish between the Decepticons and the Autobots.
-It's another in-your-face, rock-em, sock-em, sensory-oveload attraction from Universal (really, do they make them any other way?) that will leave you breathless and wondering, "What the heck just happened?"
-I'll tell you what just happened: Universal rocked and knocked your socks off -- yet again.
+The fate of the planet is at stake, and you are along for the ride in the incredibly immersive, larger-than-life, 4-D, battle to the finish between the Decepticons and the Autobots.
+It’s another in-your-face, rock-em, sock-em, sensory-oveload attraction from Universal (really, do they make them any other way?) that will leave you breathless and wondering, what the heck just happened.
+I'll tell you what just happened: Universal rocked and knocked your socks off—yet again.

 - Could you handle the ride?